Do you want to create a Net Promoter Score (NPS) survey in WordPress?

 Viewing Your Net Promoter Score Results

-After a few users have filled the form, you can go ahead and check your score.
+After a few users have filled out the form, you can go ahead and check your score.

-To do that, head over to WPForms » All Forms page.
-Click on the ‘Survey result’ link under your Net Promoter Survey form.
+To do that, head over to WPForms » All Forms from your WordPress dashboard and click on the ‘Survey Result’ link under your Net Promoter Survey form.

 WPForms will now display your total Net Promoter Score along with the number of promoters, detractors, and passives.
-It will also break down the results in beautiful charts, bars, and graphs.
+It will also break down the results into beautiful charts, bars, and graphs.

 You can use the feedback from users to improve your product, add new features, as well as offer support to unhappy customers and turn them into loyal brand evangelists.

 We hope this article helped you learn how to easily create a Net Promoter Score (NPS) survey in WordPress.
-You may also want to see our article on how to enable customer tracking in WooCommerce with Google Analytics.
+You may also want to see our article on how to choose the best WordPress hosting and how to get free SSL certificate for your WordPress site.